Trevor20/Excel-Portfolio/Project 2 - HR Absenteeism Analysis/README.md

 The data is anonymized and provided in CSV format.
 The dataset has 740 records.

-## 🧰 Tools Used
+## 🧰 Tools Used - CHECK LATER
-- MySQL - For data cleaning, joins and transformations using SQL queries and views
+- Microsoft Excel - For data cleaning, transformation, and dashboard design.
-- Power BI - For interactive dashboard creation and data visualization
-- DAX - For calculated measures, KPIs and time-based metrics
-- Data Modelling - Star schema and relationship setup between data tables
+- Excel Tables - To structure data and enable automatic expansion with new entries.
+- Excel Functions - XLOOPUP, FILTER, SORT, IF.
+- Helper Sheets - To support dynamic filtering.
+- Camera Tool - For embedding KPI visuals into the main dashboard.

 ## 📁 Database